amyisdev/amyisdev/README.md

 - 👋 Hi, I’m @amyisdev
 - 👀 I’m interested in web programming and mainly using typescript.
-- 🌱 I’m currently learning next.js and discord.js
+- 🌱 I’m currently learning next.js and discord.js by developing an [interactive story bot](https://github.com/amyisdev/interactive-story).
-- 💞️ I’m not looking to collaborate on anything yet
+- 💞️ I’m not looking to collaborate on anything yet.
 - 📫 You can reach me thru email at dev.amy.azmim@gmail.com